A2Zadeh/CMU-Crowd/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact
 CMU-Crowd is an ongoing project.